kuy71kuy/teohook-scripting-wrapper/README.md

 This is a wrapper for the teohook's scripting functionality.

 ## Teohook Scripting Documentation
-If you want to check out the documentation for teohook, you can click [here](docs)
+If you want to check out the documentation for teohook's scripting, you can click [here](docs)

 ## How to use
 To use this, you must copy all of the code from the `wrapper.lua` file and put it at the top of your file.